Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 * [Wang et. al., 2018](https://www.frontiersin.org/articles/10.3389/fmolb.2017.00087/full)
 * [Wang et. al., 2019](https://pubs.acs.org/doi/abs/10.1021/acs.chemrev.9b00055)

-## gmx_MMPBSA in a nutshell
+## `gmx_MMPBSA` in a nutshell
-gmx_MMPBSA brings in all the [MMPBSA.py](https://pubs.acs.org/doi/10.1021/ct300418h) functionalities to Gromacs users.
+`gmx_MMPBSA` brings in all the [MMPBSA.py](https://pubs.acs.org/doi/10.1021/ct300418h) functionalities to Gromacs users.
 In addition, few other functionalities were implemented that eases a number of calculations (_e.g._ MM/PB(GB)SA with different internal dielectric constant, interaction entropy calculation).
 A GUI application is also incorporated that allows for visualizing the results and saving high-quality images.

 ### Types of calculations you can do
-There are many different options for running gmx_MMPBSA.
+There are many different options for running `gmx_MMPBSA`.
 Among the types of calculations you can do are:
 * **Normal binding free energies**, with either PB or GB implicit solvent models.
 Each can be done with either 1, 2, or 3 different trajectories, but the complex, receptor, and ligand topology files must all be defined.
 The complex trajectory must always be provided.
 Whichever trajectories of the receptor and/or ligand that are NOT